br3ndonland/udacity-fsnd/4-web-apps/full-stack-foundations/fsf-1-crud.md

     query = session.query(ClassName).filter_by(name='Old Item Name')
     ```

-2. Overwrite the information in the object with the new information to add to the database
+2. Overwrite object with new info for database

     ```python
     query.name = 'New Item Name'